The Massive Story

 We work to be vital and present in all we do.
 We work with a no bullshit attitude.
 We love to work with real stories.
 We make theatre that tells our stories and makes sense of our life, our world.
 We voice truths and perspectives that need to be said out loud and shared.
 We want to be deeply seen.

 We love people who love to play.
 We love to be competitive and irreverent.
 Playing is at the heart of everything we do.

 We have big energy, excitement and hunger for the work.
 We love to play, love to pretend and love to perform.
 We love to work collaboratively and as an ensemble.

 You can join any Massive Company workshop for free.
 You can observe any aspect of Massive Company working at any time.
 You can see any Massive show for koha or at an affordable ticket price.
-You can be part of Massive Company if you love what we do.
+If you love what we do, you can be a part of Massive Theatre Company.

 ready to receive, ready to give

 We believe that great theatre needs good complicité between performers.
 With good complicité there is a spark, warmth and connection that we love to watch.
-It can be naughty, loving, and weird, many things, but it is real and we love to watch this.
+It can be naughty, loving and weird - it can be many things, but it is real, and we love to watch this.